w3f/polkadot-wiki/docs/glossary.md

 An account which is not directly managed by the Polkadot UI but can be accessed through it, such as accounts controlled by the Polkadot{.js} extension.

+## Keep-Alive Check

+The keep-alive check is used to indicate whether or not a transfer can allow the sending account to be reduced to less than the existential deposit, causing it to be reaped.

 ## KSM

 The abbreviation for Kusama network tokens.